Electric Kiwi has no contract period, you're free to leave at any time.

 - authorise Electric Kiwi, via your acceptance of these terms and conditions, to allocate it to what we believe (acting in good faith) is the most appropriate Benchmark Price Plan based on whether it is a low or standard user, and if it has controlled hot water at the Property.

-We will maintain a table of current electricity prices for open-term contracts, updated quarterly, of the largest retailer (based on customer numbers) in the areas we serve.
-For Guaranteed Customers who do not provide us with a past electricity invoice, or whose previous electricity supply was not provided under an open-term contract, we will default that Guaranteed Customer's Benchmark Price Plan to the largest retailer in that Guaranteed Customer's area.
+We will maintain a table of current electricity prices for open-term contracts, updated quarterly, of the retailers in the areas we serve.
+For Guaranteed Customers who do not provide us with a past electricity invoice, or whose previous electricity supply was not provided under an open-term contract, we will default that Guaranteed Customer's Benchmark Price Plan to the largest retailer in that Guaranteed Customer's area (based on customer numbers).

 If you are a Guaranteed Customer, at the end of the Guaranteed Period, your savings (when compared to your applicable Benchmark Price Plan) are less than the Guaranteed Savings, Electric Kiwi will, subject to clause 23.11, credit your account with the difference between your actual savings and the Guaranteed Savings.
 Guaranteed Savings account credit is non transferable or redeemable for cash.